 On April 3, 2008, INE, in affiliation with the Ministry of Popular Power for Planning, and the Central Bank issued Resolution No. 08-04-01 regulating the INPC effective as of January 1, 2008.
-INPC covers the same items as the CPI, but with a national geographic scope.
+INPC covers the same items as CPI with national geographic scope.
 The previous system only covered the Caracas and Maracaibo metropolitan areas.

 Inflation figures from January 1, 2008 have been calculated using INPC.
 Figures prior to January 1, 2008 will not be re-calculated.
 INPC has as its base period December 2007 and is published monthly within the first ten days of each month.
-For the year ended December 31, 2008, the rate of inflation, as measured by the INPC, stood at 30.9%, and for the year ended December 31, 2009, the rate of inflation, as measured by the INPC, stood at 25.1%.
+For the year ended December 31, 2008, the rate of inflation, as measured by the INPC, stood at 30.9%.

-Between 2008 and 2010, the Government developed a series of measures aimed at continuing the reduction of inflation, including: (1) granting subsidies to importers and producers; (2) rehabilitating and consolidating agricultural infrastructure to improve production levels; (3) granting fiscal incentives to the industrial sector; and (4) regulating the foreign exchange market.
-Additionally, PDVAL (Producción y Distribución Venezolana de Alimentos), a PDVSA subsidiary, continued to assist in the distribution of foodstuffs throughout the country, and the Government and PDVSA issued dollar-denominated debt instruments in the local market.
+During 2008 and 2009, the Government developed a series of measures aimed at continuing the reduction of inflation, including granting subsidies to importers and producers, increasing CADIVI approvals for food imports, creating Producción y Distribución Venezolana de Alimentos, a PDVSA subsidiary, to help the food distribution network, and selling dollar-denominated debt instruments in the local markets.